-Affinity for application-instance DVIPAs
+Affinity for application-instance DVIPAs - Solution

-- Solution: - Provide a capability to create an application instance DVIPA with affinity - DVIPA affinity determined by creating address space - Incoming connections to an "affinity" DVIPA will be handled in a special manner by SHAREPORT processing - When multiple listening sockets for the target port are available find the listening socket owned by the address space that created the DVIPA - If an address space with affinity is not found with a listening socket on the target port then route the connection to any listening socket that can accept it (i.e. bound to INADDR_ANY - \circ $\;$ Allows the DVIPA to be used by other applications trying to reach that z/OS image - \circ $\,$ Only works while the DVIPA is still active - Support to create DVIPA with affinity to be provided on - Socket APIs (SIOCSVIPA and SIOCSVIPA6 IOCTLs) - MODDVIPA utility program - Allows multiple cloned application servers to coexist in the same z/OS image and same well known port, while bound to INADDR_ANY - And still achieve isolation via Application Instance DVIPAs
+- Provide a capability to create an application instance DVIPA with affinity - DVIPA affinity determined by creating address space (i.e. DDF instance) - Incoming connections to an "affinity" DVIPA will be handled in a special manner by SHAREPORT processing - When multiple listening sockets for the target port are available find the listening socket owned by the address space that created the DVIPA - If an address space with affinity is not found with a listening socket on the target port then route the connection to any listening socket that can accept it (i.e. bound to INADDR_ANY - Allows the DVIPA to be used by non-DB2 applications, such as incoming FTP connections to the member-specific DVIPA address - o Only works while the DVIPA is still active - Support to create DVIPA with affinity to be provided on - Socket APIs (SIOCSVIPA and SIOCSVIPA6 IOCTLs) - MODDVIPA utility program - Allows multiple DB2 members to coexist in the same z/OS image while using the BSDS style of configuration for creating DVIPAs - Will require new DB2 exploitation support (DB2 V11)